altacchats/altacchats.github.io/aboutme.md

 <p class="about-text">

 <span class="fa fa-graduation-cap about-icon"></span>
-I have a dual B.A. in Biochemistry and Criminal Justice from <a href="http://www.olivetcollege.edu/">Olivet College</a>
+I recently graduated from Michigan State University where my PhD work focused on finding the genetic underpinnings of weediness.
+I worked on <i>Raphanus raphanistrum</i> (that's radishes), and compared the genomes of crop radish, weedy radish and (non-weedy) wild radish to see what genes differ between ecotypes.
+I also have a dual B.A. in Biochemistry and Criminal Justice from <a href="http://www.olivetcollege.edu/">Olivet College</a>
 </p>

 <p class="about-text">